K8Bee/week-02-assignment/README.md

     });
     }
 4. I didn't get on well trying to draw my wireframe online, I did a paper and pencil and haven't managed to get an image on here, but it was similar to Manny's.
 I have included my written out plan instead in /assets/screenshots folder
+5. I really wanted to get to the optimisation and accessibility parts, but my JavaScript is still very weak and took up all my time unfortunately.
+I hope to rewatch the last two weeks' videos and finish the workshops to improve JS understanding, and tinker with this page in terms of accessibility at a future date.